Forget all the sexy stuff. Focus on the three S-es first

 How to do Sales in your business: I love walking into an office supply store and getting the sexiest looking pens or clips or gadgets for my business desk.
 I get excited over developing more smart and beautiful stuff for my website.
 I can obsesses over a new design for my business cards or my logo.
 Many of my clients are that way inclined too.
 All of that stuff can be highly satisfying and give us a feeling of satisfaction… Build it and they will come… We think.

 But it doesn’t actually do much to grow your business, does it?
 Ultimately the only thing that gets your business to develop is sales.
 The three S’s: Sales, sales and sales.
 If there’s no sales, there’s no business.

-I thought of this maxim recently when working with my client Mark in 2009.
+I was reminded of this maxim when working with my client Mark.